Manuel-Manoury/swapcard-tech-challenge/README.md

 With such a query, I end up facing the `The given parameters do not match any available query type for the release resource.` error message, even though I can't understand why it doesn't work, considering it seems to be working fine on the MusicBrainz website.

 **Error messages**.
 I didn't use the error provided by Apollo, and that's clearly taking a risk from both an application and a UX perspective.

+**Testing**.
+Testing is an important part of development.
+Sadly I'm still learning regarding this, and I didn't have much time to implement useful tests for this little app.